JMFritz/ca-lab-assignment/labs/docs/lab/test-lambda-function.md

 ## Introduction

-In this Lab step, you will walkthrough the `PutObjectFunction` source code, invoke the function, and verify your serverless function can successfully write to the S3 bucket.
+In this Lab step, you will walk through the `PutObjectFunction` source code, invoke the function, and verify your serverless function can successfully write to the S3 bucket.

 ### Function Walkthrough